 He joined Rushey Mead Academy in October 2014 as the Accountant, for what was then a stand-alone LA secondary school.
 Prior to that appointment, he had 13 years working as a School Business Manager in two local authority schools, followed by ten years as Business Manager for a school and children’s home that was part of the RNIB Trust.
 In April 2016 he became Chief Financial Officer for The Mead Educational Trust.

-Cathy Brown – Head of Governance
+Cathy Brown – Director of Governance

 Cathy graduated from the University of Bristol with a BEng (Hons) Mechanical Engineering and spent the first 10 years of her career as a Chartered Engineer working in the engineering industry.
 She went on to work for Leicestershire Education Business Company and then in a regional role at STEMNET to increase opportunities for young people to engage with STEM (Science, Technology, Engineering and Mathematics) activities and role models.